sudo-sh/dnndk-zb-mnist-fork/README.md

+# Forked Repo

+I forked this repo to perform single MNIST inference on the Zedboard

 # dnndk-zedboard
 This repo is part of the work presented at the [6th South-East Europe Design Automation, Computer Engineering, Computer Networks and Social Media Conference (SEEDA-CECNSM 2021), Preveza, Greece, September 24th-26th 2021](https://seeda2021.uowm.gr/) and published in [IEEE Xplore](https://ieeexplore.ieee.org/document/9566259).